williamgkzhang/vim-settings/README.md

 - You will need to have forked vim-settings to do this
 - Make changes to vim-settings
  - You can open the vim-settings settings file with ``:e $VIMSETTINGS``
-- Commit and push the changes via git
+- Commit and push the changes via git (use vim-fugitive for quicker results)